anirbanroydas/ci-testing-python/README.rst

 * **Step 1 - Install Docker**

-  Follow my another github project, where everythin related to DevOps and scripts are mentioned along with setting up a development environemt to use Docker is mentioned.
+  Follow my another github project, where everything related to DevOps and scripts are mentioned along with setting up a development environemt to use Docker is mentioned.

   	* Project: https://github.com/anirbanroydas/DevOps